dotnet/AspNetCore.Docs/aspnetcore/blazor/components/control-head-content.md

 [!code-razor[](~/blazor/samples/6.0/BlazorSample_WebAssembly/Pages/control-head-content/ControlHeadContent.razor?highlight=13,15-17)]

-## Control head content during prerendering
+## Control `<head>` content during prerendering

 *This section applies to prerendered Blazor WebAssembly apps and Blazor Server apps.*

-When [Razor components are prerendered](xref:blazor/components/prerendering-and-integration), the use of a layout page (`_Layout.cshtml`) is required to control head (`<head>`) content with the <xref:Microsoft.AspNetCore.Components.Web.PageTitle> and <xref:Microsoft.AspNetCore.Components.Web.HeadContent> components.
-The reason for this requirement is that components that control head content must be rendered before the layout with the <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component. **This order of rendering is required to control head content.**
+When [Razor components are prerendered](xref:blazor/components/prerendering-and-integration), the use of a layout page (`_Layout.cshtml`) is required to control `<head>` content with the <xref:Microsoft.AspNetCore.Components.Web.PageTitle> and <xref:Microsoft.AspNetCore.Components.Web.HeadContent> components.
+The reason for this requirement is that components that control `<head>` content must be rendered before the layout with the <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component. **This order of rendering is required to control head content.**

 If the shared `_Layout.cshtml` file doesn't have a [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) for a <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component, add it to the `<head>` elements.